Hello, my name is Scott Simpson, AKA Simpy. I work with businesses to solve problems related to

 I believe design should be simple in order to facilitate communication with your customers.
 My design aesthetic strives to convey information in transparent modes.
 The design is virtually invisible, resulting in information communicated seamlessly through an effective design.

-I design and build websites through an interactive process that creates the best solution for your audience.
+I help ensure the success of your business.
 Today's web is being consumed on more types of devices than ever before.
 This creates some interesting challenges when getting your content out to multiple devices such as phones, tablets, laptops, and desktops.
-This is where my expertise with responsive design can ensure all of your site's users are getting the best possible experience.
+This is where my expertise with responsive design and mobile development can ensure all of your site's users are getting the best possible experience, resulting in the maximum

 Here are some examples of my design aesthetic.
 I created these designs with the focus on clean typography and usability.